What is the Women's Health Initiative?

 If you are healthy and taking hormones only to prevent hot flashes and other symptoms, HT may make sense to you.
 Discuss your goals for therapy carefully with your doctor.
 Taking HT is a decision that each woman needs to make.
-Breast experts also note that taking estrogen with progestin increases breast tissue density, which makes it hard to read mammograms accurately.
+Breast experts also note that taking estrogen with progestin increases breast tissue density, which makes it harder to read mammograms accurately.
 When women stop taking the hormones, the dense white tissue on the mammogram goes away within a few weeks.
-Remember to have mammograms yearly after age 40, perform monthly breast self-exams, and have a doctor examine your breasts at least once a year.

 What do heart experts say about the WHI?
 Will taking the combined hormones damage my heart?

-The new studies show that the combination of estrogen plus progestin fails to protect the heart and blood vessels in older women.
-However, they do not show definite damage in the heart from taking this combination.
-There are probably some women who could take hormones safely and benefit, particularly women closer to the age of menopause.
-Estrogen therapy alone, however, is still being tested in healthy women without a uterus, which showed no effect.
+The studies show that the combination of estrogen plus progestin fails to protect the heart and blood vessels in older women, when initiated >10 years post menopause.
+However, they do not show damage in the heart from taking this combination.
+There are likely some women who could take hormones safely and benefit, particularly women closer to the age of menopause.
 However, you should definitely stop hormone therapy if you have had a heart attack, stroke, or stroke-like symptoms, or if you have developed a vein clot.
-You also probably should stop hormone therapy if you need to be immobilized because of a broken bone or a need for major surgery, because of blood clotting concerns.
+You also probably should stop oral hormone therapy if you need to be immobilized because of a broken bone or a need for major surgery, because of blood clotting concerns.